 2 street tacos Amount Per Serving:Calories: 251Total Fat: 12gSaturated Fat: 5.9gTrans Fat: 0.5gCholesterol: 76mgSodium: 282mgCarbohydrates: 15gFiber: 2.3gSugar: 2gProtein: 22g

 Ah, brisket.
 The cut of beef I was so intimidated by when I first started BBQing.
 Gotta admit, I was working the smoker weekly when I started and it took me months to work up the courage to attempt it.
-After an experienced friend of mine smoked BBQ brisket with me for the first time, it didn’t seem so scary after all.
+After an experienced friend of mine smoked brisket with me for the first time, it didn’t seem so scary after all.
 If you are planning your first attempt at this beast of a cut, you’ve come to the right place.
-If you’ve smoked your share and are researching different methods, I applaud you for staying sharp in the craft.
+Or maybe you’ve smoked your share and are researching different methods, I applaud you for staying sharp in the craft.